 Annuity vs. CD: Which Is Right for You?

 Generally speaking, CDs can help save for medium-term goals with little risk.
 That may include a down payment for a house.
 Meanwhile, annuities can offer an additional income stream in retirement.

 Remember, CDs offer one lump-sum payment once the CD matures, which means you can put money away relatively risk-free, then access it at the predetermined date of maturity.
 CD ladders are when you invest in CDs with staggered maturity dates so that you receive the lump sum payouts in a staggered fashion.

 Annuities, on the other hand, dole out regular payments once they hit the annuitization phase, either for a predetermined amount of time or for the rest of the life of the annuity owner.

-Meanwhile, the IRS taxes annuities and CDs differently.
+You should note that the IRS taxes annuities and CDs differently.
 A CD’s principal balance doesn’t face taxes, though interest earned does.

 How the IRS taxes annuities depends on how they are structured and funded.
 Annuities funded with pre-tax dollars are taxed upon withdrawal of funds.
-If you used after-tax dollars to fund your annuity then a part of your payout will be tax-free return of the principal.
+If you used after-tax dollars to fund your annuity then a part of your payout will be a tax-free return of the principal.
 In either case, annuity taxes will be at your income tax rate, not the lower capital gains tax rate.